redis/redis-doc/topics/cluster-spec.md

-when a MOVED redirection is received, using the `CLUSTER NODES` or `CLUSTER SLOTS` commands, since when a redirection is encountered, likely multiple slots were reconfigured, not just one, so to update the configuration ASAP for the client is often the best strategy.
+when a MOVED redirection is received, using the `CLUSTER NODES` or `CLUSTER SLOTS` commands, since when a redirection is encountered, likely multiple slots were reconfigured, not just one, so to update the configuration as soon as possible for the client is often the best strategy.

 Note that when the Cluster is stable (no ongoing changes in the configuration), eventually all the clients will obtain a map of hash slots -> nodes, making